-Gastroenteritis presentations at EDs decreased in the past week to the lower range of values usually reported at this time of year (Figure 15).
+Gastroenteritis presentations at EDs increased in the past week but remained in the lower range of values usually reported at this time of year (Figure 15).

 Figure 15.
 Number of gastroenteritis presentations to Emergency Departments in WA by week, 2018 to 2023